 BIOS version

-Some motherboards even tell you the BIOS version right on the board.
-This is handy for troubleshooting or before updating your BIOS to make sure everything runs smoothly.
+Some motherboards show the BIOS version right on the board.
+This is helpful for troubleshooting or before updating your BIOS.
+The right BIOS version can make your computer work better with new hardware or software.

 Regulatory compliance numbers